Rainey Qualley: Career

 Qualley made her debut as Miss Golden Globe in 2012.
 In the same year, she starred in Mighty Fine, opposite her mother Andie MacDowell, directed by Debbie Goodstein.
 In 2014, Qualley starred in Falcon Song directed by Jason Corgan Brown.
 In 2015, she guest starred in an episode of Mad Men.
 In 2018, she starred in Perfect directed by Eddie Alcazar.
 She made a cameo appearance as herself in Ocean's 8.
 In 2021, Qualley starred in The Shuroo Process which was directed by Emrhys Cooper.

 Qualley releases and writes music under the stage name Rainsford.

 In 2016 Qualley released the song "Too Close" with Red Light Management.
 In 2017, she released the song "Rendezvous".
 In 2018, she released her debut extended play Emotional Support Animal.
 In 2019, she released two songs, "Passionate" and "Open Open".
 In 2020, Qualley released two songs, "2 Cents" and "Crying in the Mirror".
 She collaborated with Twin Shadow on two songs on his fourth studio album.

 Personal life

-On September 10, 2024, Qualley announced that she was pregnant with her first child with partner Anthony Wilson.
-On December 10, 2024, Qualley and Wilson welcomed their daughter.On October 31st, 2025, Qualley and Wilson were married.
+On December 10, 2024, she gave birth to her first child, a daughter, with fiancé Anthony Wilson.
+Qualley and Wilson married at the Perch in Twin Peaks, a retreat in Lake Arrowhead, California on October 31, 2025.